stackroute/calvin-practitioners-platform/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Command used to generate this project
+Project is originally generated usign Angular CLI, and was added the express part manually

+Below is the command used to generate the code
+`ng new --directory calvinCommunities --source-dir webapp --prefix calvin --routing true --skip-install true calvinCommunities`